 FREE tours are available from 10am to 3:30pm, Tuesday through Friday; Saturday 10am to 3:30pm; and Sunday noon to 3:30pm.
 All groups are admitted FREE to the Museum except for ticketed special exhibitions.

-CANCELLATION POLICY: Your appointment is considered a firm commitment; volunteer docents are scheduled to be at the museum specifically for your tour.
-If it becomes necessary to cancel a scheduled tour, you must notify the Museum at least 24 hours in advance or your group will be invoiced a $50 late cancellation fee.
+Your appointment is considered a firm commitment; docents (volunteer tour guides) are scheduled to be at the Museum specifically for your tour.
+To cancel a scheduled tour, please notify the Museum at least 24 hours in advance, or your group will be invoiced a $50 late cancellation fee.